Open a Document Editor Using Web API

 Introduction

-This how-to describes how to open an existing document editor in Studio Pro from within an extension.
+This document describes how to open an existing document editor in Studio Pro from an extension.

 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this how-to, complete the following prerequisites:

 - This how-to uses the results of Get Started with the Web Extensibility API.
 Complete that how-to before starting this one.

-- Make sure you are familiar with creating menus as described in Create a Menu Using Web API.
+- Familiarize yourself with creating menus as described in Create a Menu Using Web API.

 Opening a Document Editor